-I will write for anyone who is willing to put up with my ramblings.
+This has also led me to write for anyone who is willing to put up with my ramblings.
 In the past my ramblings have been found in The Guardian, The Daily Telegraph, Left Foot Forward, The Great Outdoors Magazine (TGO), New Europe, The International Business Times, Liberal Conspiracy, and Football Rascal (to name just a few).

 I have also spoken on Russia Today (RT), the BBC (both local and the World Service) and spoken at events at at UNHCR, universities and alongside Members of Parliament.